sailpoint-oss/golang-sdk/api_beta/docs/IAIRoleMiningAPI.md

 func main() {
 	sessionId := "8c190e67-87aa-4ed9-a90b-d9d5344523fb" // string | The role mining session id
-	potentialRoleId := "8c190e67-87aa-4ed9-a90b-d9d5344523fb" // string | A potential role id in a role mining session includeCommonAccess := true // bool | Boolean determining whether common access entitlements will be included or not (optional) (default to true) sorters := "popularity" // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **popularity, entitlementName, applicationName**  The default sort is **popularity** in descending order.  (optional) filters := "applicationName sw "AD"" // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **applicationName**: *sw*  **entitlementRef.name**: *sw* (optional) offset := int32(0) // int32 | Offset into the full result set.
+	potentialRoleId := "8c190e67-87aa-4ed9-a90b-d9d5344523fb" // string | A potential role id in a role mining session includeCommonAccess := true // bool | Boolean determining whether common access entitlements will be included or not (optional) sorters := "popularity" // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **popularity**  The default sort is **popularity** in descending order.  (optional) filters := "applicationName sw "AD"" // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **applicationName**: *sw*  **entitlementRef.name**: *sw* (optional) offset := int32(0) // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := int32(250) // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250)